- Home

 2. Keep all previously issued I-20 from all schools attended including Columbus State Community College, copy of I-94 record from www.cbp.gov/i94, copy of your visa stamp, and any other forms or correspondence to or from the United States Citizenship and Immigration Services.

-Do not drop below 12 credit hours at any time during any term without permission of
+Do not drop below 12 credit hours at any time during any semester without permission of an International Student Advisor.
+Please be aware of the following concerning this regulation:

 - The USCIS recognizes the following situations as justifying enrollment at lower than